PrefectHQ/prefect/docs/concepts/events-and-resources.md

 ## Event Sources

-Events are automatically emitted by all prefect objects, including flows, tasks, deployments, work queues, and logs.
+Events are automatically emitted by all Prefect objects, including flows, tasks, deployments, work queues, and logs.
 Prefect-emitted events will contain the `prefect` or `prefect-cloud` resource prefix.
-Events can also be sent to the prefect [events API](https://app.prefect.cloud/api/docs#tag/Events) via authenticated http request.
+Events can also be sent to the Prefect [events API](https://app.prefect.cloud/api/docs#tag/Events) via authenticated http request.

 Prefect provides an events client that emits events, for use in arbitrary python code that may not be a task or flow.
 Running the following code will emit events to Prefect Cloud, which will validate and ingest the event data.